aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 1. Make sure you are in the directory: `code/workspace/resource-importing`.
 2. Open the `resource-import-challenge.yaml` file.
-3. Add the code below to the `resource-import-challenge.yaml` template, and save the file.
+3. Add the example below to the `resource-import-challenge.yaml` template, and save the file.

 ```yaml
 Parameters: